AuxXxilium/arc-v/README.md

-# Arc Loader for DSM 7.x
+# Arc-V for DSM 7.x

 Arc is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced Hardwaresupport, Addons, Extensions, guided(semi-automated) Installation and more.
 Multiple customization options are built-in.
 It is modified to run on different Hardware (see Wiki for more Informations).